The Best Beaches In Kauai

 Glass Beach

 Not much of a beach but rather a peculiar photo op, Glass Beach gets its name from the tiny colorful specks of glass that have pretty much replaced the sand.
-Don’t get your hopes up though, this isn’t a natural phenomenon, just close proximity to a glass recycling station.
-Nonetheless, this can be a fun quick stop.
-No swimming, facilities or lifeguards.
+Don’t get your hopes up, though; this isn’t a natural phenomenon, just proximity to a glass recycling station.
+Nonetheless, this can be a fun, quick stop, especially after returning from a Na Pali coast boat tour departing from nearby Port Allen.

 Glass Beach - Kauai - Hawaii